Contentful Personalization & Analytics

 type ArticleEntry = Entry<ArticleSkeleton>

-async function getArticle(entryId: string, locale?: string): Promise<ArticleEntry> {
+async function getArticle(entryId: string, locale: string): Promise<ArticleEntry> {

 return await contentfulClient.getEntry<ArticleSkeleton>(entryId, {